MCCTeam/MCCTeam.github.io/source/guide/installation.md

 **Start the container using Docker:**

+> **⚠️ VERY IMPORTANT ⚠️: There is a bug with the ConsoleInteractive which causes a crash when a container is started in a headless mode, so you need to use the interactive mode.
+Do not restart containers in a classic way, stop then and start them with interactive mode (this command), after that simply detach with `CTRL + P` and then `CTRL + Q`.**

 ```bash
 # You could also ignore the -v parameter if you dont want to mount the volume that is up to you.
 If you don't it's harder to edit the .ini file if thats something you want to do
 docker run -it -v <PATH_ON_YOUR_MACHINE_TO_MOUNT>:/opt/data minecraft-console-client:latest
 ```

 Now you could login and the Client is running.
-To detach from the Client but still keep it running in the Background press: `CTRL + P`, `CTRL + Q`.
+To detach from the Client but still keep it running in the Background press: `CTRL + P` and then after `CTRL + Q`.
 To reattach use the `docker attach` command.

 **Start the container using docker-compose:**